Himachal Pradesh: Early history

 Tribes such as the Koli, Hali, Dagi, Dhaugri, Dasa, Khasa, Kanaura, and Kirata inhabited the region from the prehistoric era.
 The foothills of the modern state of Himachal Pradesh were inhabited by people from the Indus valley civilisation, which flourished between 2250 and 1750 BCE.
 The Kols and Mundas are believed to be the original inhabitants to the hills of present-day Himachal Pradesh, followed by the Bhotas and Kiratas.

 During the Vedic period, several small republics known as Janapada existed which were later conquered by the Gupta Empire.
-After a brief period of supremacy by King Harshavardhana, the region was divided into several local powers headed by chieftains, including some Rajputs principalities.
+After a brief period of supremacy by King Harshavardhana, the region was divided into several local powers headed by chieftains, including some Rajput principalities.
 These kingdoms enjoyed a large degree of independence and were invaded by Delhi Sultanate several times.
 Mahmud Ghaznavi conquered Kangra at the beginning of the 11th century.
 Timur and Sikander Lodi also marched through the lower hills of the state, captured several forts, and fought many battles.
 Several hill states acknowledged Mughal suzerainty and paid regular tribute to the Mughals.

 The Kingdom of Gorkha conquered many kingdoms and came to power in Nepal in 1768.
 They consolidated their military power and began to expand their territory.
 Gradually, the Kingdom of Nepal annexed Sirmour and Shimla.
 Under the leadership of Amar Singh Thapa, the Nepali army laid siege to Kangra.
 They managed to defeat Sansar Chand Katoch, the ruler of Kangra, in 1806 with the help of many provincial chiefs.
-However, the Nepali army could not capture Kangra fort which came under Maharaja Ranjeet Singh in 1809.
+However, the Nepali army could not capture Kangra fort which came under Maharaja Ranjit Singh in 1809.
 After the defeat, they expanded towards the south of the state.
 However, Raja Ram Singh, Raja of Siba State, captured the fort of Siba from the remnants of Lahore Darbar in Samvat 1846, during the First Anglo-Sikh War.

 They came into direct conflict with the British along the tarai belt, after which the British expelled them from the provinces of the Satluj.
 The British gradually emerged as the paramount power in the region.
 In the revolt of 1857, or first Indian war of independence, arising from several grievances against the British, the people of the hill states were not as politically active as were those in other parts of the country.
 They and their rulers, except Bushahr, remained more or less inactive.
 Some, including the rulers of Chamba, Bilaspur, Bhagal and Dhami, rendered help to the British government during the revolt.

 The British territories came under the British Crown after Queen Victoria's proclamation of 1858.
 The states of Chamba, Mandi and Bilaspur made good progress in many fields during the British rule.
 During World War I, virtually all rulers of the hill states remained loyal and contributed to the British war effort, both in the form of men and materials.
 Among these were the states of Kangra, Jaswan, Datarpur, Guler, Rajgarh, Nurpur, Chamba, Suket, Mandi, and Bilaspur.